 Our softening, shape memory polymer components and thin-film arrays used within cochlear implants can provide increased effectiveness and stimulatory resolution for chronic, targeted micro-stimulation

-Our drug-eluting polymer microneedle arrays for inner-ear drug delivery can combat diseases affecting hearing and balance, such as Ménière’s disease
+Our drug-eluting polymer microtip arrays for inner-ear drug delivery are designed to combat diseases affecting hearing and balance, such as Ménière’s disease and tinnitus

 Inspire Bioelectronics is working to strengthen application-specific IP portfolio and prioritize data-driven market penetration with COVID-19 patients during this current national pandemic.